Though my heart isn't in it, following a summer road construction

 At 7:00 p.m., the silent, hot, humid air is pierced with the sound

 of several incoming rockets.
-By the sound of the initial "ssssshhhhhhhhhh", we're in deep trouble.
+By the sound of the initial "ssssshhhhhhhhhh",

 After a very short couple of minutes, the bunker next to our tent